About the National Association of the Deaf

 Often, such televised news is converted into digital media that is circulated on the Internet and on social media by the news stations.
 Pursuant to the 21st Century Communications and Video Accessibility Act (CVAA), such digital versions of the broadcast news must retain the captioning when shared via the Internet or social media.
 Unfortunately, in many cases, those digital versions are captioned through “Automated Speech Recognition” (ASR) technology instead of being professionally captioned by a trained expert.
 ASR basically means that a computer is used to generate captioning, often without editing to ensure accuracy.
 This often renders such captioning useless for the most part.
 The solution is to ensure that every live broadcast involving emergency communication has a highly qualified and professional captioning company working to provide accurate captioning.
 This can be done on Social Media platforms as well, every form of media used for emergency communication should be made accessible with captioning and ASL interpreters.

 In addition, there are many deaf and hard of hearing individuals whose primary language is American Sign Language (ASL), a language completely distinct from English.
-Many of these deaf and hard of hearing individuals are not able to understand English, and this especially so when the information is complex and advanced such as information about health pandemics.
+Many of these deaf and hard of hearing individuals are not able to fully understand English, and this especially so when the information is complex and advanced such as information about health pandemics.
 For this population, it is not enough to share emergency communications in English.
 The same information must be shared in ASL.
 Unfortunately, for many emergencies in the past, press conferences have failed to use qualified professional interpreters to render the shared information in ASL.

 In addition to advocating to ensure that there are ASL interpreters at all during those press conferences, we also have had to educate television stations to make sure that their camera crew includes the ASL interpreter in the camera shot.
 There have been many situations where the interpreters are only partially visible or completely left out of the camera shot, making them completely inaccessible for deaf and hard of hearing viewers.
+Even when the network does include the interpreter in the camera shot, sometimes they neglect to move a logo or a chyron covering up the interpreter, which means the content is still inaccessible to deaf and hard of hearing viewers.

 More work needs to be done to ensure that every press conference including those done by mayors and other officials from local municipalities provide their information clearly with both quality captioning and qualified ASL interpreters.